BShowen/Knights_travails/README.md

 The goal of this project is to use a graph data structure to search for the shortest path between two squares for a chess knight.

 ## How it works
 I use an adjacency list to store the legal moves that can be made from each individual square on the chess board (64 squares in total).
-I perform a breadth first search through the adjacency list to find the shortest possible path between two points: the knights current position and desired ending position.
+A breadth first search through the adjacency list is performed in order to find the shortest possible path between two nodes: The knights current position, and the knights desired ending position.

 ## Explanation of files
 I created this script as modular as possible in order to keep my code clean, understandable and easy to maintain.
 My organization here may be over kill.